Curated by Jennifer-Navva Milliken

 Opening reception: March 21, 6 - 8 pm

 Resolution, and the lack of it, is a part of the artistic process; parallel to that are the existential questions surrounding the past, present, and future of Israel.
-Unresolved (Issues) creates room for contemplation of these questions in the gallery, reflected in the glass that binds them together in this exhibition.
+Art offers the opportunity for embracing ambiguity and a release from the fallacy of certainty.
+Amid discussions of concept, strategy, execution, destruction, and solution, Unresolved (Issues) creates room for contemplation of these matters in the gallery, reflected in the glass that binds them together in this exhibition.

 About the curator: